metantonio/azure-data-engineer/prep_exam.md

 - [ ] vertical partitioning on the source data

      - By using horizontal partitioning, you can improve the performance of the data load.
 As more server resources and bandwidth are available to the source files, the import process gets faster.

+30. You are designing a database solution that will host data for multiple business units.

+    You need to ensure that queries from one business unit do not affect the other business units.

+    Which type of partitioning should you use?

+- [x] functional
+- [ ] horizontal
+- [ ] table
+- [ ] vertical

+     - By using functional partitioning, **different users of the database can be isolated from each other** to ensure that one business unit does not affect another business unit.

+31. You plan to deploy an Azure Synapse Analytics solution that will use the ``Retail database template`` and include three tables from the Business Metrics category.

+    You need to create a one-to-many relationship from a table in Retail to a table in Business Metrics.

+    What should you do first?

+- [x] Create a database.
+- [ ] Publish the database.
+- [ ] Select the table in Business Metric.
+- [ ] Select the table in Retail.

+     - You cannot add relationships until a database is created.
+You can only view relationships before a database is created.
+You can only publish the database after the database has been created.